5 Ways to Naturally Treat a Yeast Infection

 - Apply a thin layer of coconut oil to the affected skin as needed.
 Morning and evening before bed are usually the easiest.

 I don’t recommend anything for internal use unless directly recommended by your health practitioner.
-I find that external use is enough for most people.
+External use is enough for most people.

-Normally taken internally as a supplement or through fermented food, they can help reverse pathogenic overgrowths of harmful microbes such as sinus, ear, and skin infections.
+We usually take them as a supplement or by eating fermented foods like yogurt and kombucha, and they can help naturally reverse overgrowths of harmful ‘bugs’ that cause leaky gut and sinus, ear, and skin infections.

-- Apply a powdered probiotic 2-3 times daily away from anything antimicrobial or it can kill off the beneficial microbes.
-Apply at least 30 minutes before or after antimicrobial remedies.
+- Apply a powdered probiotic 2-3 times daily.
+Do it away from anything antimicrobial or it can kill off the beneficial microbes.
+Apply at least 30 minutes before or after antimicrobial remedies like iodine or vinegar.

 - Pour about 1/4 teaspoon into a small bowl.
 Tablets can be crushed into powder, and liquid supplements can be used as is.

 - Dip a clean finger into the powder and apply to moist skin with a dabbing motion to help it stick.
-Try to cover skin with a light layer.
-Leave on until you shower or bathe next.
+Try to cover your skin with a light layer and then leave it on until your next shower or bath.

 Do not take iodine if you have an autoimmune disorder unless you are working closely with a qualified health practitioner and addressing the autoimmune condition first.